retro-city/ks-330-mini/README.md

 |---------------|---------------|
 | <img src='./img/clone-bay-cover-3.5.png' width="250px" alt="Clone Bay Cover 3.5&quot;"/> | No picture |

+Drive Bay Covers for 3.5" and 5.25" bays.
+Works with `KS-330-Front-Panel`.
+Fitment of the clone covers are not 100%, but it is possible to adjust this with a precision knife without degrading quality.

 **Progress:** Completed, tested in full scale.
-Fitment is not 100% but possible to adjust with precision knife without degrading quality.
-Works with KS-330 model.

 | Clone-Power-Button |
 |-----------------|
 | <img src='./img/clone-power-button.png' width="250px" alt="Clone Power Button"/> |

+Power Button.
+Works with `KS-330-Front-Panel` but is not an accurate representation of the original power button.
+Requires a low tension compression spring (Outer Ø=8mm, Inner Ø=7mm L=18mm Closed, Squared and Ground) to work as intended.

 **Progress:** Completed, tested in full scale.
-Works with `KS-330-Front-Panel` but is not an accurate representation of the original power button.